Academic Catalog

 ART 24900 Intermediate Painting: Selected Topics (LA)

 Content topics vary in order to engage students in different approaches to contemporary painting.
 Students will build on work begun in introductory painting classes, while approaching the medium in a variety of new ways.
-May be repeated once for a total of Prerequisites: Any ART 14xxx.
+Prerequisites: Any ART 14xxx.
 (IRR)

 4 Credits